David G. Roskies

 Research

 A second focus of his work, since 1975, when he coauthored The Shtetl Book: An Introduction to East European Jewish Life and Lore, has been the folklore of Ashkenazic Jewry.
 Awarded a Guggenheim Fellowship in 1985, Dr. Roskies began studying the modern Jewish return to folklore and fantasy.
 The fruits of his labor are The Dybbuk and Other Writings by S. Ansky (editor; Schocken, 1992) and A Bridge of Longing: The Lost Art of Yiddish Storytelling (Harvard, 1995).
-A 30th-anniversary edition of The Shtetl Book, meanwhile, was put out by Ktav in 2005.
+A 30th-anniversary edition of The Shtetl Book was put out by Ktav in 2005.